 Some things never change, including the four objectives of Championship Collections that outline the big picture of managing receivables.
 These four objectives worked twenty years ago and continue to work today.
 It doesn’t matter if your receivable is one hundred thousand dollars, one million dollars or one billion dollars.
 It doesn’t matter if you manage it yourself, or if you have a staff of a thousand.

 It DOES matter that everyone on your credit and collection management team is on the same page.
 Continue reading

 At AmSher we have zero tolerance for customer abuse.

-It makes no sense that anyone would think that maltreating customers would collect more money.
+It makes no sense that anyone would think that maltreating customers would allow them to collect more money.

-Customers have caller ID and call block and when you upset them, they can scream all over social media.
+Customers have caller ID, and when you upset them, they can scream all over social media.
 A nasty collection approach is complete suicide for a company.